biobakery/humann/doc/UserManual.md

 `` $ humann2_databases --download chocophlan full $INSTALL_LOCATION ``

 NOTE: The humann2 config file will be updated to point to this location for the default chocophlan database.
 If you move this database, please use the "humann2_config" command to update the default location of this database.
-Alternatively you can always provide the location of the chocophlan database you would like to use with the "--chocophlan <chocophlan>" option to humann2.
+Alternatively you can always provide the location of the chocophlan database you would like to use with the "--nucleotide-database <chocophlan>" option to humann2.

 #### Download the UniRef50 database ####